- Facility Services Home

 - See your manager for immediate consideration of special issues.

-Note: During the first week of each semester and the university commencement ceremonies, most leave cannot be approved.
+Note: During the first week of each semester and the university commencement ceremonies, most leave may not be approved.
 Please consider this when planning your vacations.

 Within the Facility Services Department, various processes exist for recording time worked.

-- All Unit 5 and 6 employees' record their time worked at the end of the next working day in AiM.
+- All Unit 5 and 6 employees record their time worked at the end of the next working day in AiM.
+Except for employees whose workloads are issued on daily assignments, their time should be posted by the end of the day.
+If Work Order or other information is needed, please contact your lead and/or manager.

 - All absences are entered into PeopleSoft by the end of the work week.